True Cost Comparison vs Hyperscalers – CPU

 myresearchcloud.ca vs Hyperscalers (Apples to Apples)

-myresearchcloud.ca is designed for academic and research workloads that need:
+myresearchcloud.ca is designed specifically for academic and research workloads that require:

-myresearchcloud.ca provides fixed allocations with no variable line items.
+myresearchcloud.ca provides fixed allocations with no variable billing components.

 4 GB RAM